wpilibsuite/opensdk/README.md

 ### Tier 3

-Tier 3 is not built in CI nor is tested, but bug/merge requests will be addressed.
+Tier 3 is not built in CI nor is tested, but bugs or merge requests will be addressed.

 | OS | Arch | Known to work on |
 | - | - | - |